cloud-gov/cg-dashboard/README.md

 - Unable to create an account still?
 Troubleshoot [here](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html#creating-admin-users)

 ### Set the environment variables
 If you are testing locally, export these variables.
+There is a sample file of environment variables called `env.sample`.
+Feel free to copy it and use the proper data.
+If you've never used environment variables before, you can run the following:
+`mkdir ~/.env && cp ./env.sample ~/.env/cg-deck`

+Then edit the file `~/.env/cg-deck` and provide the proper values.
+When you want to set all the environment variables, just run `source ~/.env/cg-deck`.
+You'll have to do this every time you open a new shell.

 If you are deploying to cloud foundry, modify the `manifest.yml`

 - `GOPATH`: The absolute path to your project root.
 If you followed the cloning instructions above, this path should end with `cg-deck-ws`
 - `CONSOLE_CLIENT_ID`: Registered client id with UAA.
 - `CONSOLE_CLIENT_SECRET`: The client secret.